 This impromptu #1 Contenders Match all came about after Damian Priest and Dominik Dijakovic had interrupted Keith Lee while we were all basking in his glory.

-Both Dominik Dijakovic and Damian Priest, along with Lee, are completely changing how big men are viewed in wrestling on a weekly basis.
+Both Dominik Dijakovic and Damian Priest, along with Lee, are completely changing how big men are viewed in wrestling every week.

 This isn’t all about power moves, though they are incredibly devastating, but is a combination of strength, speed, and the ability to fly around the ring like a Luchador.